The Editorial Archive

 The Signal does not summarise the news cycle.
 The editors hold that the news cycle is itself a category of operation, and the reader is better served by the older grammar than by another running commentary on the day’s noise.
 Where a current event genuinely intersects with the protective tradition — a marked liturgical feast, a relevant pontifical statement, an ecclesial event of weight — the Signal will name it.
 The rest, the editors leave to the news organisations whose business it is.

-The Signal is read in roughly five minutes.
+Each article is read in roughly five minutes.
 It is meant to be received, sat with briefly, and acted upon if the reader is moved.
 The editors do not expect, and do not invite, replies.
 Readers who wish to write to the office may use the contact page.

 — The Editors